Percent Change Calculator

 How to use

-- Enter the starting (old) value and the ending (new) value for relative change.
+- Enter the starting (old) value and the ending (new) value when you want relative change between two measurements.

 Examples

-- Error: old value 0 → undefined percent change
+- Error case: old value 0 and new value 10 → percent change undefined; report +10 absolute units instead.

 FAQ